The Hardest Thing To Write About — my son’s initial autism diagnosis &late regression

 I’ve written in a few previous posts about the king’s mysterious late regression.
 If you haven’t read about it before I STRONGLY RECOMMEND that you do before continuing this post.
 You can read it HERE

 Ok, did you read it?
 Great welcome back and away we go…

 Even though I covered a lot in that post many people have asked more about it.
 They want more details.
 They want to know if we know what caused it.
 Was there any early warning signs?

-People on this blog also always want to know the details of Kyle's diagnosis.
-It seems like you can't have an autism blog without at least one post (usually the first post) detailing the story of your kid's diagnosis and how you dealt with it, etc.
+People on this blog also always want to know the details of my son’s diagnosis.
+It seems like you can’t have an autism blog without at least one post (usually the first post) detailing the story of your kid’s diagnosis and how you dealt with it, etc.

 But for the good of all of you, I’ll get into it a little bit more.
 But I’ll say up front that I still have NO F$&KING IDEA what caused his late HUGE regression.